YvesW/chat-filter-extended/README.md

 PLUGIN IS NOT FINISHED YET AND README HAS NOT BEEN MADE YET

 GIM chat support has not been tested since I don't have a GIM.
-It should likely behave like the CC filter.
+It should behave like the CC filter.

 add info somewhere on OH works: this is already added to the config item, but since the user does not need to interact with it, also add it to the readme
 excerpt from config: "Allowed chat senders when the custom filter is active (overhead text).
 Needs to also be active in the set above.<br>"+